VTuber

 Item: A static object that is added to the character in VTube Studio.
 They can be detailed and animated, but can’t interact with the rig directly.

-Quick 5 Step Setup
+Quick chibi Setup

 -